connectivedx/fuzzy-chainsaw/README.md

 ### Emphasize module development

 This might be subtitled, Unix Philosophy.
 The system should be composed of many smaller pieces that each have a single responsibility.
 This means making use of modules from [NPM](https://www.npmjs.com) and developing our files using CommonJS module format.

 ### Atomic-based architecture

+We were inspired by the patterns in Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
+Our goal is to think about user interfaces as organisms of many small molecules and atoms.
+We've tried to build tools that help us think in this fashion.

 Fuzzy Chainsaw projects are written using React JSX, which provides a great model for composing components and managing dependencies.
 Elements are split into three categories, __Atoms__, __Molecules__, __Organisms__.
 Atoms will be mostly generic small elements, where as molecules and organisms are collections of smaller elements.